mmattel/Raspberry-Pi-Setup/home_assistant/zigbee2mqtt.md

 ## Update the Zigbee USB Gateway adapter

 This is not possible using Zigbee2MQTT, at least I have not found a way.
 When using  ConBee II, it must be done in a different way.
 A good description can be found here: [How to update ConBee/ConBee II firmware in Windows 10](https://flemmingss.com/how-to-update-conbee-conbee-ii-firmware-in-windows-10/).

+## Configuration

+See the [Configuration](https://www.zigbee2mqtt.io/guide/configuration/#configuration) documentation for more details.